ServiceStack/ServiceStack.OrmLite/tests/readme.md

 ```

 By default, the tests will run against in-memory instances of Sqlite.
-This is set in `Config.DefaultDialects` and can be overridden either by changing
+This is set in `TestConfig.DefaultDialects` and can be overridden either by changing
 the value assigned or by setting an Environment Variable of the same name.

 The accepted values come from the enum `TestDialect` and correspond to properties